Home » Blog » Asia » Thailand Travel Guide » The 6 Top Things Not to Miss in Bangkok

 Asiatique The Riverfront

-The best way to get to Asiatique The Riverfront is by BTS to Saphan Taksin and then continuing with the free shuttle boat from Sathorn Pier (towards the south/left when you exit the BTS) which runs every 15 minutes from 4.30pm to 11.30pm.
+The best way to get to Asiatique The Riverfront is by BTS to Saphan Taksin and then continuing with the free shuttle boat from Sathorn Pier (towards the south/left when you exit the BTS) which runs every 15 minutes from 4.30 pm to 11.30 pm.

-#4 Chinatown
+4. Chinatown

 You haven't been to Bangkok if you haven't visited Chinatown.
-The area is less developed than the rest of Bangkok, you see less foreign faces and a lack of English-speaking people and air-conditioned places are to be expected.
+The area is less developed than the rest of Bangkok, you see fewer foreign faces and a lack of English-speaking people and air-conditioned places are to be expected.

 In the heart of the quarter lies Yaowarat Road with many small alleys and lanes branching off.
 Put down your Bangkok map and get lost between shops selling gold, clothing, electronics or antiques.
 There are many temples, shrines and old shophouses scattered across the area as well.

 Once the sun sets, the street turns into a massive food market with flickering neon lights of Chinese characters over your head.
+Here's definitely the best place in Bangkok to try some exotic foods such as bird nest soup or shark fin – anyone hungry?

 Again, it's easiest to get to Chinatown by boat and get off at Ratchawong Pier.
-However, Chinatown also has its own MRT station called Hua Lamphong which is also know as the main train station.
+However, Chinatown also has its own MRT station called Hua Lamphong which is also known as the main train station.

 Every year around February Chinese New Year, the most important holiday for all Chinese people, is celebrated hugely in the streets of Chinatown.
 This big celebration defines the start of the Chinese Year and is a cultural mix of street performances and food fairs that last about two weeks.

-#5 Khao San Road
+5. Khao San Road

+If you have read the book The Beach then you probably know that this street is often referred to as “the centre of the backpacking universe”!
 Quite rightly, as the street houses numerous hostels, guest houses and budget hotels and you see many backpackers and international travellers flocking through the street.

-There are also plenty of shops, souvenir street stalls, restaurants serving Thai and Western style food, clubs and travel agents.
+There are also plenty of shops, souvenir street stalls, restaurants serving Thai and Western-style food, clubs and travel agents.

 Walking along Khao San Road in the daytime will seem innocent.
-You will hear and meet a multicultural crowd and with the darkness kicking in, the streets get busier, making it a good spot for night bazar shopping and yes, a very famous backpacker party spot too.
+You will hear and meet a multicultural crowd and with the darkness kicking in, the streets get busier, making it a good spot for night bazaar shopping and yes, a very famous backpacker party spot too.
 Come prepared for blasting music and buckets!

 And don't forget to bargain as vendors will try and sell at the most expensive price to foreigners.